 How Class Works

 Each week, review materials on themed activities including videos, short articles, sample lessons plans, and ebooks.
-Complete one weekly project using what you learned and add it to your blog or digital portfolio.
+Complete one weekly project using what you learned.
 This may be done individually or collaboratively.
-Reflect on the week’s activities via a blog post; comment on those of fellow students.
-Track your progress via a Google Spreadsheet (link provided).
+Reflect on the week’s activities via comments with fellow students.

-Weekends, meet with classmates and the teacher on Google Hangouts (GHO) to discuss activities, answer questions, and review overarching topics like “How do you wake up a love of writing in students who think they hate to write?”
+Weekends, meet with classmates and the teacher on a virtual meeting to discuss activities, answer questions, and review overarching topics like “How do you wake up a love of writing in students who think they hate to write?”

 Who Needs This